Morlam Music

 The importance of documenting the music

 We are focusing on these morlam video CDs (VCDs) as an example of a music that should be documented, archived, and saved.
 In social context, these songs are similar to the "race-records" of 1920s-1940s African-Americans in the U.S., to whom music was as much a unifying cultural and communication element, as it was an art form.
 Already, we are noticing that many morlam VCDs are getting harder to find.
 As the music evolves and changes, many of these pieces, which document singers, songs, and stories, may soon be perceived as being "old", with little future value commercially.
 If so, as digital storage technologies change with the times, many of these pieces may become lost.
 It is estimated by many experts that digital storage hardware has a usable life of roughly eight years, at which time the data must be transferred to the new format.
 Already, we have noticed color and resolution degradation in early morlam videos, which were originally made on VHS, then transferred to VCD.
 We have found many of these morlam pieces to be exceptional in music and visual content.
-As they document and serve an economic lower class, we are concerned that, as tastes change, there will be little financial impetus for music companies now making morlam VCDs, to ensure their survival.
+As they document and serve an economically marginal class, we are concerned that, as tastes change, there will be little financial impetus for music companies now making morlam VCDs, to ensure their survival.

 The dearth of general information and scholarship in English